Master Analyst in Financial Forensics (MAFF)

-Unlike most financial litigation training that tends to be general in scope, MAFF training, continuing education, and related resources provides attendees with an understanding of the professional responsibilities and legal underpinnings necessary to providing credible financial forensics services along with an overview of the highest growth areas of financial forensics practice.
-The nationally recognized and seasoned financial forensics experts who teach the program also dive into the methodologies and approaches for calculating damages, financial investigative and forensic accounting techniques, skills development for communicating with judges, attorneys, and juries, and practice building strategies that are being employed by successful and emerging financial forensics analysts.
+Unlike most financial litigation training that tends to be general in scope, MAFF training, continuing education, and related resources provides attendees with the methodologies and approaches for calculating damages, financial investigative and forensic accounting techniques, skills development for communicating with judges, attorneys, and juries, and practice building strategies that are being employed by successful and emerging financial forensics analysts.

 The demand for financial litigation and forensic accounting services is set to soar.
-The Master Analyst in Financial Forensics (MAFF) is designed to help CPAs and other financial service professionals obtain the necessary training, certification, and credibility so they can grow and thrive in these.
+The Master Analyst in Financial Forensics (MAFF) is designed to help CPAs and other financial service professionals obtain the necessary training, certification, and credibility so they can grow and thrive in these services.

 Pathway to the First and Most Respected Financial Forensics Credential: the MAFF

 Click the steps within the image below to find out more information on how you can obtain the MAFF credential.

 *Applicants who do not meet the prerequisites and experience requirements can apply for and

 pursue the credential, and hold the MAFF Candidate Status until the qualifications are met.